 We’ve all experienced moments where our emotions bubble to the surface in the moment and erupt in someone else’s face.
 This is a natural dynamic in relationships, especially ones where there is little independence or alone time.

-However when we observe this happening to us often, it’s a good sign that your shadow needs some work.
-It’s common to feel as if these emotional outbursts weren’t us or were out of character, when they actually reveal an aspect of ourselves that we weren’t aware of.
+However when we observe this happening to us often, it’s a good sign that our shadow needs some work.
+It’s common to feel as if these emotional outbursts weren’t us or were out of character, but they actually reveal an aspect of ourselves that we weren’t aware of.

 When our shadow is unattended it can be as if an actual shadow is looming over our lives.
-We find it hard to maintain a consistent job or interest in anything specific, and instead entertain ourselves with whatever grabs our attention.
+We find it hard to maintain a consistent job or interest in anything specific, and instead entertain ourselves with whatever is in front of us.

 If it feels like your life is currently going in circles then this is a good sign you need shadow work.
-With shadow work you’ll not only be able to identify the unhealthy patterns that are holding you back, but also uncover those repressed gifts.
+With shadow work you’ll be able to identify the unhealthy patterns that are holding you back, but also uncover your repressed gifts.